aantenore/FreeJoy/README.md

 -   **Device can't connect?** Ensure devices are on the same Wi-Fi.
 Check Firewall settings.
 -   **Launcher fails?** Check that Node.js is installed and accessible from command line.

+## ⚖️ Legal Disclaimer

+This software is provided for **educational and personal use only**.
+It is designed to work with the Ryujinx emulator for legitimate purposes, such as playing legally owned game backups.

+**Important Notes:**
+- This tool does not contain, distribute, or facilitate piracy of any copyrighted content
+- Users are responsible for ensuring they own legal copies of any games they play
+- The author is not responsible for any illegal or unauthorized use of this software
+- Use of this software must comply with all applicable laws and regulations in your jurisdiction

+By using this software, you agree to use it only for lawful purposes.

 ## 📄 License
 MIT

+## 🤖 Built with Antigravity

+This entire project was crafted with the assistance of **Antigravity** - Google DeepMind's agentic AI coding assistant.
+From the neon-themed UI to the native C# launcher, from the draggable analog sticks to the 4-player keyboard mappings, every line of code was a collaborative dance between human creativity and AI precision.

+> *"Any sufficiently advanced AI is indistinguishable from a very caffeinated developer at 3 AM."*
+> — Arthur C. Clarke (probably)

+Special thanks to Antigravity for:
+- 🎨 Making the Joy-Con aesthetics actually look premium
+- 🐛 Debugging PowerShell scripts that shall not be named
+- 🎮 Remembering that D-Pads go on the LEFT side of controllers
+- 📱 Teaching me that Wi-Fi interfaces have many names (wlan, wl, wi-fi, wireless...)
+- ✨ And for never judging my "just one more feature" requests

+*P.S. - If this README seems suspiciously well-organized, that's because an AI wrote it.
+If you find bugs, that's all me.* 😄

+---

+## 👨‍💻 Author

+**Antonio Antenore**
+*Computer Engineer **
+---